casals/casals.github.io/_posts/2019-06-23-gsoc-reaching-first-milestone.md

 * Don't ever be afraid of deleting code.
 Ever.
 You can read a lot about this in books or posts, so it's pretty easy to assume this is now something new - but doing so when you are working outside your comfort zone is not _that_ easy.
 You must have the ability to say "great - this is what I learned - and with that, the code I wrote in the past days is utterly useless".
 Enjoy your journey, discard the code, embrace the experience.

 * Reach for the community.
 I can't really stress this enough.
 During one of the discussions, I shared one of the potential problems I could have in the future, and one of the mentors said: "but this is _super_ easy".
 And it was, indeed.
-Sometimes you are so focused on your perspective that you fail to circle around your problem, considering it from a different point of view - one where you can see the solution.
+Sometimes you are so focused on your perspective that you fail to circle your problem, considering it from a different point of view - one where you can see the solution.
 Different people think differently; use this for your advantage.

 Back to the technical part of the text - after cleaning up the code and consolidating the tests, here are the results of this milestone:

 * The group structure was implemented in the form of a component.
 This allows any `Actor` to act as the hivemind structure, with zero impact on the existing behavior API.
 All group behavior logic can be defined at the system level without the need for extra entity structures.
 This also allows the hivemind to be implemented as a virtual entity (without a physical representation in the world), or to be implemented in the form of a group leader (a deer that holds a leadership role, for example).
 Transferring leadership roles between entities might require a secondary system-level implementation, but this is justified by the minimized overall API impact.

-* In order to allow the instantiation of virtual hiveminds in runtime, I felt the need to implement a new core command called `summonVirtualPrefab`.
+* To allow the instantiation of virtual hiveminds in runtime, I felt the need to implement a new core command called `summonVirtualPrefab`.
 This implementation impacts the core API.

 * Instead of creating different creatures in the sandbox module, the WildAnimals module was extended with the implementation of RGB Deers.
 This allows greater segregation of base/experimental code for the next milestones, and the new creatures can be used by any module that currently depends on WildAnimals.
 The new deer types are shown below: